 Other species of probiotics have demonstrated an ability to reduce stress hormones and increase tryptophan, serotonin and omega-3 fatty acids in the brain, all of which play a role in proper mood and cognition (54, 55).
 So it’s critical to keep your insides flourishing with a healthy colony of good bacteria.

 I’ve tried a number of different probiotics over the years.
 Some have helped me somewhat, while others haven’t helped me at all and even made me feel worse.
 Eventually I tried Prescript Assist, and it made a world of difference.
 It combines 29 different organisms into one supplement.
 Some probiotics supplements only have a few different species.
 I still take it every 6-12 months to maintain my overall resilience to stress.
-It’s backed up by some high-quality clinical research and has impressive reviews on Amazon (10, 11).
+It’s backed up by some high-quality clinical research (10, 11).
 You can get Prescript Assist here if you’re interested.

 #2 - Avoid antibiotics (unless absolutely necessary)

 Seven years ago, I went to the doctor because my asthma was getting significantly worse.
 A lot of inflammation and phlegm was building up in my lungs.
 It felt like I was breathing through a straw all of the time.

 The doctor incorrectly assumed I had a bacterial infection (I actually had gluten and dairy allergies), so he gave me a course of antibiotics.
 And then another course.
 And then another.
 They did anything.

 Broad-spectrum antibiotics don’t differentiate between good and bad bacteria.
 These drugs not only kill bad bacteria, but they destroy good bacteria too.
 By the time I was done all three courses of antibiotics, a lot of the good bacteria in my gut was completely wiped out.
 And not only did my asthma get worse (and my body less able to handle the gluten and dairy I was eating), but my mental health deteriorated as well.